Fullerton Lawyer for Domestic Violence Cases

 Unfortunately, the City of Fullerton and its police department have recently come under scrutiny for unethical arrests, charging people crimes they didn't commit, including domestic violence.
 You may need to contact a criminal defense attorney to defend your rights, and protect your reputation.

-Fullerton domestic violence defense attorney Lauren K. Johnson often advises that "abuse," as defined in Family Code 6320, includes molesting, attacking, striking, stalking, threatening, sexually assaulting, battering, harassing and telephoning; which includes, but is not limited to annoying telephone calls.
+Fullerton domestic violence defense attorney Ms. Johnson-Norris often advises that "abuse," as defined in Family Code 6320, includes molesting, attacking, striking, stalking, threatening, sexually assaulting, battering, harassing and telephoning; which includes, but is not limited to annoying telephone calls.
 Abuse can also be kicking, shoving, pushing, pulling hair, throwing things, scaring, following or keeping someone from freely coming and going.
 It can even include physical abuse of the family pets.

-If you've been charged or accused of any of these acts, you need to call domestic violence defense attorney Lauren K. Johnson (949) 622-5522 at once.
+If you've been charged or accused of any of these acts, you need to call domestic violence defense attorney Ms. Johnson-Norris (949) 622-5522 at once.
 The Johnson Criminal Law Group understands that a finding of domestic violence may have an effect on child custody and visitation orders pursuant to Family Code 3044, and can create other legal issues that last for years.

 Attorney Johnson also knows that such a conviction for domestic violence can haunt a person for life.
 Please take a moment to call the office today to get the advocacy you need to protect yourself.